bparanj/crystal/electronics/components/diode.md

 ### 4. Application as a Switch:

-   - Rectification:
+Rectification:

    In power supplies, diodes are used to switch AC (alternating current) to DC (direct current), effectively allowing current to flow in only one direction, similar to a switch.

-   - Signal Clipping/Clamping:
+Signal Clipping/Clamping:

 Diodes are used to "switch off" parts of a signal that exceed a certain voltage, acting like a switch that limits or redirects excess voltage.

 Need diagrams for rectification and clipping.

 ### Differences from a Mechanical Switch:

-   - No Moving Parts:
+No Moving Parts:

    A diode has no physical moving parts, unlike a mechanical switch.

-   - Continuous Operation:
+Continuous Operation:

    A diode's "switching" is based on voltage levels, not a discrete on/off position like a mechanical switch.

-   - Rectification and Protection:
+Rectification and Protection:

    Diodes are often used for specific functions like rectifying AC to DC or protecting circuits from reverse voltage, which goes beyond the capabilities of a simple mechanical switch.

-### Summary:

 A diode behaves like a switch by allowing or blocking current flow based on the applied voltage's polarity.
 In forward bias, it acts as a closed switch, and in reverse bias, it acts as an open switch.
 However, unlike a mechanical switch, its operation depends on voltage thresholds and it has unique characteristics such as nonlinearity and directional conductivity.